chartmann1590/WeTime/docs/ARCHITECTURE.md

 WeTime is a couples calendar application built as a modern, full-stack web application with a microservices architecture.
 The system is designed to be mobile-first, secure, and scalable.

+> **Note**: The architecture diagram below shows the high-level system design.
+For a visual representation, see the ASCII diagram in the "High-Level Architecture" section.

 ## System Architecture

 ### High-Level Architecture